steadylearner/Jenkins/README.md

 2. [Create a Pipeline in Blue Ocean](https://jenkins.io/doc/tutorials/create-a-pipeline-in-blue-ocean/)
 3. [How to use Docker commands](https://www.steadylearner.com/blog/read/How-to-use-Docker-commands)

+The speed of the processes depens on which machine it uses.
+I would use the server and servies from the Travis CI instead of Jenkins.

+Create pipeline from UI takes so much time.
+I would build Jenkinsfile and use git CLI Instead also.

 ## Workflow

 1. Install it with Docker and make volumes and link paths and login.